SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: A case study: Evaluating competing theories of reduced relative clauses

 \ex.
 The cat examined by the doctor was skittish.
 (Reduced passive RC; RRC)

 \ex.
 The cat who was examined by the doctor was skittish.
 (Full passive RC; FRC)

 \ex.
 The cat being examined by the doctor was skittish.
 (Reduced progressive RC; ProgRRC)

-The \textbf{Whiz-Deletion account} of RCs \citep{chomsky1965} argues that the sub-tree corresponding to any RC, whether it is reduced or not, is headed by the same node: a complementizer phrase (CP).
+Under the \textbf{Whiz-Deletion account} of RCs \citep{chomsky1965}, the sub-tree corresponding to any RC, whether reduced or not, is headed by the same node: a complementizer phrase (CP).
 In full RCs, the lexical content in this phrase (the wh-word and auxiliary ``was'') is overt, whereas in reduced RCs this lexical content is covert.
-The \textbf{Participial-Phase account} \citep{harwood2018} argues that full RCs are headed by CPs, and therefore include the wh-word and auxiliary ``was''.
-Reduced passive and progressive RCs on the other hand are headed by Voice Phrase (VoiceP) and Progressive Phrase (ProgP) respectively.
-These nodes are also present in full RCs, but are nested deeper inside the CP.
+By contrast, under the \textbf{Participial-Phase account} \citep{harwood2018}, while full RCs are headed by CPs, reduced passive and progressive RCs, are headed by Voice Phrase (VoiceP) and Progressive Phrase (ProgP) respectively.
 Consequently, the Participial-Phrase account, unlike the Whiz-Deletion account, does not assume the presence of a covert \textit{wh}-word and auxiliary in reduced passive and progressive RCs.
 See \S~\ref{appendix:trees} for trees that illustrate these differences.